mmcin/CI-PP4/README.md

 - Install Cloudinary: pip3 install dj3-cloudinary-storage
 - Creating the requirements.txt file with the following command: pip3 freeze --local > requirements.txt
 - A django project was created using: django-admin startproject printstatements
-- The blog app was then created with: python3 manage.py startapp blog
+- The Hillbox app was then created with: python3 manage.py startapp blog
 - Which was then added to the settings.py file within our project directory
 - The changes were then migrated using: python3 manage.py migrate.
 - Navigated to Heroku & created a new app called print-statements.